digipolisantwerp/embeddable-widgets_module_js/README.md

   }
   ```

+  This can be any type of value.
+However if you pass a function, it will be called with `props` as the first argument.
+So if you want to have a function as `defaultValue`, make sure you wrap it.

 - **queryParam** `boolean | string`

   Should a prop be passed in the url (so it can influence the routing)?